The moment you realize your stress system is broken

 Key techniques by category:

-• Cognitive: cognitive behavioral stress management (CBSM), worry time scheduling
+- Cognitive: cognitive behavioral stress management (CBSM), worry time scheduling, cognitive defusion, expressive writing

 Physical techniques: Activating your parasympathetic nervous system

-When stress hits, your nervous system shifts into sympathetic mode – the fight-or-flight state.
+Physical stress management techniques calm your body directly by activating the parasympathetic nervous system, your built-in rest-and-digest state.
+The main methods are progressive muscle relaxation, mindfulness-based stress reduction, box breathing, and exercise.
+When stress hits, your nervous system shifts into sympathetic mode, the fight-or-flight state.
 Your body floods with cortisol and adrenaline.
-Heart rate accelerates.
-Muscles tense.
-The fight-or-flight response kept your ancestors alive when facing predators.
-The same fight-or-flight response keeps you awake at 11 PM when facing an email deadline.
+Heart rate accelerates and muscles tense.
+The fight-or-flight response kept your ancestors alive when facing predators, and the same response keeps you awake at 11 PM when facing an email deadline.

 Physical stress management techniques work by deliberately triggering the opposing system – your parasympathetic nervous system, also called the rest-and-digest state.
 The parasympathetic state is where actual physiological calm happens.
 The techniques in this category produce results in minutes but require consistent repetition to build lasting resilience.